SJSU272LabSP18/PanicButton/README.md

 * Cloud
 * Google Maps integration(for nearby-books feature)
 * Push notifications (GCM)
-* Users can also add featured contents like previous years papers (of CMPE272 etc) and notes.
+* Users can also add featured contents like sharing notes.
 If we have bandwidth we can integrate braintree / stripe API for payments.
 Idea is deceptively simple as a lot of work will go in implementation, it depends on us how we define its scope.